Understand Use Case Retrospective For Teams: A Step-by-Step Guide

 1. Plan the Retrospective: Decide on the format, set the agenda, and invite all relevant team members.

-2. Conduct the Retrospective: Start with a review of the previous work cycle, then facilitate a discussion on what went well and what didn’t.
+2. Conduct the Retrospective: Start by reviewing the previous work cycle, then facilitate a discussion of what went well and what didn’t.

 3. Identify Improvements: Use the discussion to identify potential improvements.
-Make sure these are specific, actionable, and agreed upon by the team.
+Ensure these are specific, actionable, and agreed upon by the team.

 4. Create an Action Plan: Develop a clear plan for implementing the identified improvements.
 Assign responsibilities and set timelines.